rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 * [FFTW](http://www.fftw.org/download.html) 3.3.9
 * [MATLAB](https://www.mathworks.com/products/get-matlab.html) R2020b

 These dependencies can also be installed on a Windows-based and Unix-based device.
+Typical install time on a "normal" desktop computer should be around 5-10 minutes.

 ## Getting Started ##